-Whippets are born with dewclaws, thumb-like digits, on their front legs.
-Dewclaws on whippets are often amputated in countries other than Europe.
+Whippets are born with dewclaws, thumb-like digits on their front legs.

 Arguments FOR amputating dewclaws include: - Possible injury to or by a dewclaw; Possible neglect to trim dewclaw nails; Fashion; Tradition; Peer pressure; Lower cost if removed before a few days old.

 Arguments AGAINST amputation include: - Botched procedures; Exposure to infection; Pain; Trauma; Loss of dexterous use of a digit; Scarring as 'unsightly' as the dewclaw; & significantly chronic carpal arthritis and risk of damage to other joints such as elbow, shoulder and toes associated with dewclaw removal, as explained and cited in the following article : -

 I work exclusively with canine athletes, developing rehabilitation programs for injured dogs or dogs that required surgery as a result of performance-related injuries.
 I have seen many dogs now, especially field trial/hunt test and agility dogs, that have had chronic carpal arthritis, frequently so severe that they have to be retired or at least carefully managed for the rest of their careers.
 Of the over 30 dogs I have seen with carpal arthritis, only one has had dewclaws.

 If you look at an anatomy book (Miller's Guide to the Anatomy of Dogs is an excellent one – (see Figure 1 on right) you will see that there are 5 tendons attached to the dewclaw.
 Of course, at the other end of a tendon is a muscle, and that means that if you cut off the dew claws, there are 5 muscle bundles that will become atrophied from disuse.